 Those with a darker complexion may want to consider other options for treating their wrinkles, as a phenol peel will cause demarcation lines on the skin, particularly between the face and the neck, and if you have sensitive skin that is prone to inflammation, you may want to consider other options, as the healing process for this type of peel will take weeks.

-A phenol peel may require heavy anesthesia and a healing period of well over a month, as the skin that is revealed after the peel is highly sensitive and will heal in stages.
+A phenol peel may require heavy anesthesia and a healing period of well over a month.
+The skin that is revealed after the peel is highly sensitive and will heal in stages.
 Once you come out of the anesthesia, your skin will be red, raw, and painful.
 Your doctor will give you pain medication to ease this pain as you heal.

 In the following weeks, your skin will ooze, scab, and then redden, as if it sunburned.
 The final results will not be visible for some time, and in some cases, the treated area will be much lighter than other areas of the skin.
 This is one of the many side effects of the phenol peel.